Azure/enterprise-azureai/README.md

 ## Credits

 Without the help of [Remco Brosky](https://github.com/azureholic) this amazing repository wouldn't have been possible.
-He helped me with the Bicep files and the chargeback proxy application.
 So a big shoutout to him!

 ## Architecture